tomaszpoliszuk/HomeScreenQuickActions/README.md

-*Select which Home Screen Quick Actions should be enabled*
+*Control Home Screen Quick Actions on your device*

 **Requires iOS greater or equal to 13**